 |Flower Color||White, pink, yellow, lavender|

-|Native Area||Eastern Asia, Australia, Pacific Islands|
+|Native Area||Eastern Asia, Australia, Pacific islands|

 Ti plants prefer slightly acidic soil that is fertile and well-drained.
 Maintain moisture in sandy or loamy soil (avoid wet or hard clay and sites where there could be salt spray).
 If planted in an area that is too shady or soggy, roots and stems may rot, snail and slug damage may occur, and the plant will be susceptible to leaf spot.

-When planting, gently remove the ti plant from its pot.
-Dust off any excess soil from its roots.
-Cut any damaged or dead roots so all that is left of the root system is healthy, firm and white.
+When planting, gently remove the ti plant from its pot—dust off any excess soil from its roots.
+Cut any damaged or dead roots, so all that is left of the root system is healthy, firm, and white.
 Establish in the ground.
 Firmly cover with soil around the root ball.

-Whether potted or planted outside, feed ti plants with a slow-release fertilizer that is well-balanced in nitrogen, phosphorus and potassium (8-8-8 or 10-10-10).
+Whether potted or planted outside, feed ti plants with a slow-release fertilizer that is well-balanced in nitrogen, phosphorus, and potassium (8-8-8 or 10-10-10).
 Spread the fertilizer evenly around the soil at least one foot away from the plant's base.
 Water deeply.

-Common pests to look out for are scale, aphids, mealybugs, nematodes and thrips.
+Common pests to look out for are are scale, aphids, mealybugs, nematodes, and thrips.
 To prevent infestations and fungal diseases, wipe the foliage with a clean, damp cloth.
 Continuously rinse the foliage of any insects or pests that may be living on the plant.
 Be sure to do such rinsing in the morning so that there is time for the water to evaporate.
 Sitting water makes the plant susceptible to fungal diseases.
 Signs of pests or disease include nibble marks and spotted, wilting, or yellowed foliage.
-If needed, cut the plant back or treat with fungicidal spray.
+If needed, cut the plant back or treat it with fungicidal spray.